-Fans of the Women’s Big Bash League are excited about the return of the tournament, with its fifth edition set to run as a standalone event for the first time over two exciting months.
-The first ball will be bowled on the 18th of October and the Finals will start on December 7th, and you can make sure you don’t miss a minute of the action when watching at home on TV or streaming every WBBL match live to a mobile device using the options listed in this guide.
+Fans of the Women’s Big Bash League are excited about the finals, with the fifth edition set to be decided over one exciting weekend.
+The first ball of the finals will be bowled on the 7th of December, and you can make sure you don’t miss a minute of the action when watching at home on TV or streaming every WBBL finals match live to a mobile device using the options listed in this guide.

 Last season saw the Brisbane Heat break through for an incredible maiden title, preventing the Sydney Sixers from a third consecutive win in a thrilling final.
-This year, the Sixers are widely tipped to avenge that defeat and, led by superstar all-rounder Ellyse Perry, can lay claim to heavy favouritism in the lead-up to the tournament.
+This year, the Sixers were widely tipped to avenge that defeat led by superstar all-rounder Ellyse Perry, but they failed to advance to the finals after a disappointing fifth place finish.

 - Foxtel (Fox Cricket): 23 WBBL Matches LIVE